 Larger financial institutions are highly regulated industries.
 Their goal is to reduce risk.
 Unfortunately, these financiers often view entrepreneurs, startups, and small business owners as risky investments.
 The application process for securing funding is more paperwork-intensive and slower, and there's a higher probability of denial than in nontraditional lending.

-The increased flexibility allows us to fulfill our mission of helping more businesses secure the financial resources they need — generally faster than loan programs like real estate or SBA loans.
+This increased flexibility allows us to fulfill our mission of helping more businesses secure the financial resources they need — generally faster than the traditional loan program.

 What Loans Are Available for Small Businesses?